-If introducing this probiotic causes changes in bowel movements or stomach bloating or cramping, it’s a sign that it’s working a little too much.
+If introducing this probiotic causes gas, bloating, changes in bowel movements, or cramping, it’s a sign that it’s working a little too much.
 This shouldn’t last more than few days.
 If tolerable, continue as described above.
 If it’s too uncomfortable or painful, back off the dose.
 Open the capsule and take ½ the content mixed in with any food (hot or cold) every other day, until your body adjusts.
-When symptoms subside, advance to the full capsule, and then slowly to 1 per day, and then finally to 2 per day.
+When symptoms subside, advance to the full capsule every other day, then slowly to 1 per day, and then finally to 2 per day.

 While Megasporebiotic is effective and results in many health benefits, it’s not enough on its own to fix all your gut problems or eliminate pains or discomforts you’re dealing with.
 You need a comprehensive approach that includes identifying food sensitivities and the specific harmful microbes (bacteria, yeast, viruses, parasites, etc) that may be growing inside of you.
-That can only be done through specific integrative medicine tests and gut balancing protocols where Megaspore is one of the steps.
+That can only be done through specific functional medicine tests and gut balancing protocols where Megaspore is one of the steps.

-I sometimes need to add a second probiotic depending on my patient’s medical history and diagnosis.
-Other times, I need additional products to boost immunity, repair the gut lining, and “fertilize” the garden.
+Sometimes I add different or specific probiotics, depending on my patient’s medical history and diagnosis.
+Often, my clients results come incorporating other support like products to boost immunity, repair the gut lining, and “fertilize” the garden.
 I don’t recommend that you add more products without knowing exactly what you need as that may end up in wasting your time and money, and may be harmful.

 If you have stomach pain, heartburn, reflux, bloating, constipation, or diarrhea, or if you have Crohn’s, colitis or an other autoimmune condition, or if you have non-gut symptoms like fatigue, headaches, brain fog, hair loss, skin issues, or muscle and joint pain, there are other “problems” in your body and we need to address them.
 If you want to see how I can help you personalize repairing your gut so you can eliminate your specific problem(s), you can read about my program and what I do, and then you can book a Strategy Consultation call to explore how I can help you best.